 - Are Full Face Snorkel Masks Dangerous?

 - What’s Next?

-But as full face masks have become increasingly popular so have the number and variety of products.
-Which makes choosing the best full face snorkel mask a bit of a minefield.
+But as full face masks have become increasingly popular so have the number and variety of products available.
+Which makes choosing the best (and safest!) full-face snorkel mask a bit of a minefield.

 So how do you know whether you’re getting a good deal, or a cheap, shoddy knockoff?

 We’ve compared all the full-face models on the market today, from the original models to the most recent editions.

 |VIEW LATEST PRICE →|

 HEAD Sea Vu Dry Full Face Snorkeling Mask

 Keep reading, as we review all the important features and functions to help decide if a full face snorkel mask should be a part of your snorkel gear.

 But why would you use a full-face snorkel mask over a standard snorkeling set?